7 Dwarves: The Forest Is Not Enough: Plot

 In the meantime, The Evil One arrives at the candy house of the witch, who is actually the former queen.
-The Evil One follows a therapy.
-The queen says she cannot remember three things: names, faces and a third other thing she does not know anymore.
-As the witch always forgets the real name of The Evil One, last one writes it down on a paper: Rumpelstiltskin.
-He puts the paper in an envelope and hides it in the witch her conjuring book.
+She suffers from memory problems and always forgets the real name of The Evil One.
+So he writes it down on a paper: Rumpelstiltskin.
+He puts the paper in an envelope and hides it in the witch's conjuring book.
 The Evil One tells Snow White her baby will soon be his although he is afraid someone is in search for his real name.
-The witch uses her crystal ball and discovers the dwarves set up a mission.
-As she is still mad on the dwarves and Snow White she sends The Evil One to the other world to boycott the dwarves.
-The Evil One is gifted: he is a shape shifter.
+Through her crystal ball the witch discovers the dwarves' mission.
+Still mad at them and Snow White, she sends the shapeshifting Evil One to the other world to thwart it.

 The dwarves find The Wise Grey in some sort of fish and chips stand.
 He does know The Evil One but never heard his real name.
-He does know the dwarves should look for it in the witches' candy house.
+He tells them to look for it in the candy house.
 The dwarves return to their own world by using a magic mirror in the railway station.
-In meantime, The Evil One tried unsuccessfully to stop the dwarves.

-The dwarves head to the candy house where the witch tried to make her invisible.
-The Evil One is also present.
-The dwarves use a tricky way to obtain the envelope with The Evil One's real name.
+The dwarves head to the candy house where they use a ruse to obtain the envelope with The Evil One's real name.
 They all go to Snow White.
-However, The Evil One gave the dwarves an envelope with another name so the dwarves think his real name is Mother Hulda.
+However, they were tricked into taking the wrong envelope and now believe the real name is Mother Hulda.
 They realize it was not Snow White who visited them to tell she is in search for a new man, but The Evil One.
 Eventually, Bubi says the real name is Rumpelstiltskin.
 He knew this the whole time and tried to tell but nobody let him speak.
-The dwarves also meet their former head dwarf Brummboss who became a king at the end of Männer allein im Wald.
+The dwarves also meet their former head dwarf Brummboss who became a king at the end of the first film.
 The king asks if he can become a dwarf again.
 This is rejected by the others as there are already seven dwarves.